The MoneyWeek ETF portfolio - H1 2023 update

-We’ve put together the MoneyWeek ETF portfolio that’s designed to give investors a simple way to navigate uncertain markets.
+We’ve put together the MoneyWeek ETF portfolio to give investors a simple way to navigate uncertain markets.
+Here’s a summary of where we stand.

-About ten years ago, MoneyWeek’s editorial team put together a simple asset-allocation portfolio, implemented solely with index trackers – either exchange-traded funds or unit trusts/open-ended investment companies.
-The aim of this portfolio was to strike a balance between growth and protection.
+About ten years ago, MoneyWeek’s editorial team put together a simple asset-allocation portfolio, implemented solely with index trackers – either exchange-traded funds (ETFs) or unit trusts/open-ended investment companies.
+This portfolio aimed to strike a balance between growth and protection.
 It didn’t attempt to forecast the future or time the market – instead, it aimed to cope well across a range of likely scenarios.

 When the portfolio was first put together, the major concerns for investors were centred on monetary and fiscal policy.
 To quote from the very first update: “Central banks across the world are printing money.
 The banking system is still at death’s door.
 Interest rates have never been this low.
 Global stockmarkets have seen two vicious crashes since the start of the millennium.
 It feels as though the prices of most investments – shares, bonds, property – rise or fall on the whim of central bankers and politicians.”